safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 Once you have a published to FME Server, you can run the **JobRouting_Job** workspace and utilize the Job Routing option.

-Click *Run Workspace* on the left hand side table of contents.
+Click *Run Workspace* on the left sidebar.

 ![](./Images/4.409.RunJob.png)